lis2103/PVrettos/README.md

 - **Master of Science in Computer Science and business technology** IE University

-- **Bachelor of accounting andd finance**
+- **Bachelor in accounting andd finance**
   Athens University of Economics and Business, 2022

 ## 🛠️ Projects

-- **[Project Name]**
-  Description: Brief description of the project.
-  Technologies Used: List of technologies/tools used.
-  GitHub Repository: [Link to the GitHub repository]

-- **[Another Project Name]**
+- ** NGO digital transformation **
-  Description: Brief description of the project.
+  Description: Digital Transformation of an NGO
-  Technologies Used: List of technologies/tools used.
-  GitHub Repository: [Link to the GitHub repository]
+  What  I did: - Helped with the creation of the site
+               - Daily updating the site
+               - Provide with solutions that needs both a technology and financial aspect.
 ## 🌐 Connect with Me
 - [LinkedIn] www.linkedin.com/in/vrettospantelis

 Feel free to explore my repositories and don't hesitate to reach out.
 Let's connect and collaborate!